-Julian Assange Interview: ‘The Guardian’ Responsible For Publishing Fake News About WikiLeaks Founder
+Julian Assange Interview: ‘The Guardian’ Responsible For Publishing Fake News About WikiLeaks Founder, Says Journalist

 “…while Western journalists keep re-tweeting and sharing The Guardian’s second-hand summary of this interview, they completely ignore Maurizi’s protests — for reasons that are both noxious and revealing.”

-You don’t have to, however, take Greenwald’s word for the lies published by the once reputative British news agency.
+You don’t have to, however, take Greenwald’s word for the misinformation published by the British news agency.
 All you have to do is visit Maurizi’s article yourself to compare it with Jacobs’ version of this specific Julian Assange interview.

 Greenwald, meanwhile, is busy exposing more of what he dubs “fake news” from the mainstream media.
 His latest victim is the Washington Post, whose editors were recently forced to admit to promoting a fake news story of which, like in The Guardian‘s case, had to do with the claim of Russian hacking interference in the 2016 U.S. election.